Polish as a Heritage Language

-“If a child’s heritage language is recognized and rewarded, they are morel likely to maintain and develop it,” says Owinski.
+“If a child’s heritage language is recognized and rewarded, they are more likely to maintain and develop it,” says Owinski.

 Her campaign started with a pitch to the Michigan Department of Education.
 Now she is part of a multi-language task force establishing criteria and standards for a Michigan Seal of Biliteracy.
 But Polish lacks a key piece of the puzzle: a reliable, accessible measure of proficiency to certify student literacy.

-Avant doesn’t have a Polish assessment, so they began working with Marzanna and the Polish Mission to develop a new Polish STAMP 4S based on models from other languages.
+Avant worked with Marzanna and the Polish Mission to develop a new Polish STAMP 4S based on models from other languages.

-Partnering with Owinski and the Polish Mission, Avant plans to make the Polish STAMP 4S available in 2018.
+Partnering with Owinski and the Polish Mission, Avant made the Polish STAMP 4S available in 2018.

 Owinski has her sights set on even bigger goals than STAMP and the Michigan Seal of Biliteracy.

 “I want to build stronger Polish Teacher Associations.
 We need to develop Polish language standards for ACTFL, work on being more visible to American educational institutions, promote learning Polish among Polish-Americans.
 So many of the previous generation regret that they didn’t learn from their parents.
 Where there is enough interest, we should create Polish immersion programs.”